-Unfortunately, Dickinson does not at present have alumni or Friends of the Library access to the databases and e-journals available to Dickinson students.
+Dickinson does not provide remote (off-campus) access to library resources including library databases, e-books, and e-journals for alumni and visitors due to restrictions in our subscription license agreements.
 There are many sources of scholarly information freely available online, however.
-This guide will point you toward a few of the useful but not widely known, beyond the more obvious resources such as Google Scholar.
+This guide will point you toward a few of them, beyond the more obvious resources such as Google Scholar.

 This annotated list of online research tools is an excellent place to start your research project.
 It is organized by resource type and broad research subject areas.